apache/airflow/airflow/providers/amazon/aws/executors/ecs/Setup_guide.md

 1. Log in to your AWS Management Console and navigate to the Amazon Elastic Container Service.
 2. Click "Create Cluster"
-3. Choose a name for the cluster, and select the same VPC as the one used for the RDS instance.
-Select the required subnets.
 4. Make sure that AWS Fargate (Serverless) is selected under Infrastructure.
 5. Select other options as required and click Create to create the cluster.